-Coming from the rest of the Bay Area, the rule is simple - it is a very easy journey as long as you avoid the late afternoon rush.
+Coming from outside of Marin, it is a very easy journey as long as you avoid the late afternoon rush.

 From the East Bay, you take I-580 to the Richmond Bridge.
 5 minutes after the bridge you merge with 101 northbound, just before the downtown exit.

-From the South Bay, you take I-280, avoid San Francisco by staying on 19th Avenue following the signs to the Golden Gate bridge - then the office is 15 minutes further.
+From the South Bay, you take I-280, avoid San Francisco by staying on 19th Avenue following the signs to the Golden Gate bridge - then the office is 15 minutes further on 101.
 If you are close to SFO, then you can come here in style with the Marin Airporter.
-I also go down to Sunnyvale every other week, so I may be able to meet you closer to home. up 101.
+I also go down to Sunnyvale every other week, so I may be able to meet you closer to home.

 From San Francisco, the Golden Gate bridge has made San Rafael a destination since 1938.
 There is also the ferry from the Embarcadero to Larkspur landing.
 I sometimes meet clients near the ferry for a lunchtime meeting.